weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-03-angular-change-detection.md

 The complete tree will be checked by the detector on the initial check.

-After the initial check, the app component in default mode will check multiple times itself and the children of it.
+After the initial check, the `App` component in default mode will check multiple times itself and the children of it.

 When we click on `detectChanges` of a node in the tree, itself and its children will be checked.
 If you don't use `detach` the change detection will start at the top of the tree and check until the origin of the detection event.